-Notice is Hereby Given that the Annual Meeting of Shareholders of Charles & Colvard, Ltd. will be held at the Sheraton Imperial Hotel, 4700 Emperor Boulevard, Durham, North Carolina, on Thursday, May 17, 2012, at 10:00 a.m., Eastern Daylight Savings Time, for the following purposes:
+Notice is Hereby Given that the Annual Meeting of Shareholders of Charles & Colvard, Ltd. will be held at the Sheraton Imperial Hotel, 4700 Emperor Boulevard, Durham, North Carolina, on Thursday, May 23, 2013, at 10:00 a.m., Eastern Daylight Savings Time, for the following purposes:

 - 1. To elect seven members to the Board of Directors; - 2.
-To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2012; and - 3.
+To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2013; - 3.
+To vote, on an advisory (nonbinding) basis, to approve executive compensation; - 4.
+To vote, on an advisory (nonbinding) basis, on the frequency of future shareholder advisory votes to approve executive compensation; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 30, 2012 as the record date for the determination of shareholders entitled to vote at the meeting.
+The Board of Directors has fixed the close of business on March 28, 2013 as the record date for the determination of shareholders entitled to vote at the meeting.
 Accordingly, only shareholders who are holders of record at the close of business on that date are entitled to notice of and to vote at the meeting.